stefanprodan/MvcThrottle/README.md

 ###Customizing the rate limit response

-By default, when a client is rate limited a 409 HTTP exception gets raised.
-If you want to return a custom view instead of throwing an exception you’ll need to implement your own ThrottlingFilter and override the <code>QuotaExceededResult</code> method.
+By default, when a client is rate limited a 429 HTTP status code is sent back along with <code>Retry-After</code> header.
+If you want to return a custom view instead of IIS error page you’ll need to implement your own ThrottlingFilter and override the <code>QuotaExceededResult</code> method.

 ``` cs
 public class MvcThrottleCustomFilter : MvcThrottle.ThrottlingFilter